flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 The concept of 'Noise' is attributed to a series of waveforms that don't follow any pattern or order.
 In turn, our ears interpret it as white static.
 Having said that, the APU allocates one channel that can play different kinds of noise.

 Behind the scenes, the noise generator relies on an envelope generator (similar to the Pulse channel) which gets randomly muted by an OR gate [@audio-apunoise].
 The condition for muting depends on the value of a 15-bit shift register connected to a feedback loop.
-All in all, this makes the circuitry output a signal with _pseudo-unpredictable_ patterns, therefore noise.
+All in all, this makes the circuitry output a signal with _pseudo-unpredictable_ patterns, and therefore noise.

 In terms of control, 4 bits alter the period of the envelope generator and one bit alters the 'Mode' of the shift register.
 That leaves 32 noise presets available.
 Half (16) of these presets produce **clean static**, and the other half produce **robotic static**.